Defining Load Cases

 The loads which will be generated by MOSES are determined by the LCASE command.
 This command has different forms to generate different loads.
 One can input as many of these commands as desired, and each one will define at least one load case.
 If two of these commands are used which specify the same load case name, then the results of both of them will be combined.
 Also, one can change the current process name when defining load cases in order to perform a single analysis for several different physical situations.

-It will produce a set of loads which result from the environment, ENV_NAME, and the resulting load case name will be LCNAME.
+This will produce a set of loads which result from the environment, ENV_NAME, and the resulting load case name will be LCNAME.
 Here, the system will be assumed to be fixed in space, and the loads which yield some maximum will be generated as the load case.
-If the option -C_OVER is specified, the maximum overturning moment about the mudline will be used as a criteria; otherwise, it will be maximum shear.
+The CHECK value defines what maximum will be checked.
+If it is OVERTURN the maximum overturning moment about the mudline will be used as a criteria; if it is SHEAR, it will be maximum shear.
 The actual operation of the program depends upon the type of wave specified.
 If a periodic wave was specified, then a search algorithm will be used which is substantially more efficient than simply "passing the wave" through the structure.
-If one wants to override this algorithm for some reason, he should specify the -PERIOD option with a YES/NO of NO. MOSES will then act as if a non-periodic wave had been specified.
+If one wants to override this algorithm for some reason, he should set PERIODIC to PERIODIC.
+If PERIODIC is specified as NO. MOSES will then act as if a non-periodic wave had been specified.
 For non-periodic waves, the program will simply compute the forces on the structure for the times defined with the -TIME option of the &ENV command and pick the time which creates the maximum.

-Two forms of LCASE are available for use with frequency domain situations.
+Two options of LCASE are available for use with frequency domain situations.

 The -RAO form is used to perform an analysis in the frequency domain.
 It will generate a load case corresponding to the mean position of the structure and two "RAO" load cases for each heading and each period at which response operators were computed.
 The names of these generated cases depend upon how many LCASE commands have been issued.
 Basically, the names are FRQMEAN(i) for the mean, and RAO(i)NUMBX for the ones corresponding to the response operators.
 Here, (i) is equal A for the first, equal to B for the second set, etc. The values NUMB are numbers corresponding to the headings and frequencies.
 Both the frequencies and headings are in sorted numerical order, and the values for NUMB are 1, 2, ...., N for frequency 1 and headings 1 through N. For frequency 2, they are N+1, N+2, etc. The final part of the name, X, is used to denote the real and imaginary part.
 Here, I denotes the imaginary part, and R denotes the real part.
 The results from the structural solution for the RAO load cases are deflections and element loads resulting from a regular sea of given period and heading and a height of 1 database unit.
 In MOSES, the database unit is an inch regardless of the current values set with &DIMEN.
 Thus, if one wishes to interpret the results directly, he should use the CASES -COMBINE command to scale them to more meaningful units.